kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 [testing-guidelines]: https://git.k8s.io/community/contributors/devel/sig-testing/testing.md
 -->

-This KEP proposes and out-of-tree CRD that is not expected to integrate with any of the Kubernetes CI infrastructure.
+This KEP proposes an out-of-tree CRD that is not expected to integrate with any of the Kubernetes CI infrastructure.
 In addition, it explicitly provides only the CRD definition and generated clients for use by third party implementers, and does not provide a controller or any other binary with business logic to